What kind of content is good for a webinar and what are NISOD’s specifications?

 Make sure that your auditory content is strong and interesting.
 Although it is good practice to not read slides to your audience during any presentation, this is particularly true of webinars.
 A prepared script, however, can be very useful for keeping yourself on track, particularly since there are no audience cues.
 Make sure that your voice is enthusiastic and natural.
 A smile can usually be heard, even if it can’t be seen.

 Create visually appealing slides, avoiding bullet points whenever possible.
 Suggested content includes multi-colored graphs, tables, and screenshots that demonstrate main points in your presentation.
-Since it’s possible to share your computer screen, doing live demonstrations are also possible.
+Since it’s possible to use a webcam, doing live demonstrations are also possible.
 Additional best practices for creating slides can be found at www.garrreynolds.com/preso-tips/design/ and www.virtualsalt.com/powerpoint.htm.

 It is recommended that you break your webinar into 15-minute segments with an interactive transition such as a poll or a few audience questions in between segments.
 Think about how much time you spend on each slide, since that is all that your audience will see.
 About two to three minutes per slide usually gives the audience enough time to absorb the slide’s content without becoming bored.